ChrisAdkin8/Nomad-101-Demo/README.md

 By default Nomad uses the bin packing algorithm in order to schedule jobs, however specific client nodes can be targetted via the [affinity stanza](https://developer.hashicorp.com/nomad/docs/job-specification/affinity) and allocations can be spread across data centers via the [spread stanza](https://developer.hashicorp.com/nomad/docs/job-specification/spread).
 Nomad 1.7 also introduces NUMA aware scheduling (Enterprise edition) which is useful for latency sensitive use cases such as low latency trading.
-An allocation is a core concept link to scheduling in Nomad, allocations are used to map tasks in a job to client.
+An allocation is a core concept linked to scheduling in Nomad, allocations are used to map tasks in a job to client.

 Refer to the Nomad documentation on [scheduling (https://developer.hashicorp.com/nomad/docs/concepts/scheduling/scheduling) for further information on this topic.